utshomax/postman-docs/src/pages/docs/public-api-network/best-practices/sharing-your-workspace.md

 This will usually open up the workspace in the Postman Web App in the browser.

-## Sharing Collections and Documentation
+## Creating links in your documentation

-Cross-linking to your API’s documentation and to your Postman collection creates a fluid developer experience.
+[Create links](/docs/publishing-your-api/authoring-your-documentation/#adding-links) between your API’s documentation and your collection, enabling developers to quickly navigate your API.
+You can add a link from your documentation to your collection using a [Run in Postman button](/docs/publishing-your-api/run-in-postman/introduction-run-button/).
-Use embeddable Postman’s [Run in Postman buttons](https://learning.postman.com/docs/publishing-your-api/run-in-postman/introduction-run-button/), and create links to your documentation within Postman’s documentation. that consumers can activate with one click.

-### Adding a Hyperlink in Postman Documentation

-Link back to your documentation using hyperlinks in your [documentation](https://learning.postman.com/docs/publishing-your-api/authoring-your-documentation/#adding-links).

-## Workspace Metrics
+## Tracking public workspace metrics

+You can use the number of watchers and forks in your public workspace to track its success.

-### Watches
+### Watchers

-Keeping track of the watches on workspaces, APIs, and collections to understand who is tuned into what is happening.
-Use watches as a metric for the number of consumers, contributors, and internal and external stakeholders who are tuned in.
+Track the number of watchers on your workspace, APIs, and collections to understand who is interested in your APIs.
+You can use the numbers of watchers as a metric for the number of consumers, contributors, and internal and external stakeholders who are interested in your APIs.

 ### Forks